Ken Annakin: Autobiography

 In 2001 Annakin released his autobiography So You Wanna Be A Director? with forewords by Richard Attenborough and Mike Leigh.
 In its review, the Directors Guild of America stated "So You Wanna Be a Director? is an entertaining autobiography through which seasoned directors and aspirants alike can enjoy and learn from a man with such a versatile and long-lived career.
 If Annakin tells of his exasperation over trying to coax performances out of producers' girlfriends, the bad behaviour – and sometimes the drug problems – of certain stars and the vagaries of international film financing, he's providing tales that are as cautionary today as when he lived them".

+Honours

 Annakin was honored as a Disney Legend by The Walt Disney Company in March 2002, only the second film director to be so honoured.
 He was awarded an OBE the same year for service to the film industry and received an honorary Doctor of Letters degree from Hull University.

+Death

 He died on 22 April 2009, the same day as Jack Cardiff, who had been his cinematographer on The Fifth Musketeer (1979).
 The cause of death was myocardial infarction and stroke.
 A daughter from a previous marriage predeceased him.

-Following Annakin's death, George Lucas's publicist denied that Lucas took the name Anakin Skywalker in Star Wars from Annakin.
+In popular culture

+Annakin was rumored to have been the inspiration for the name of Anakin Skywalker, a central character in the Star Wars films.
+However, Star Wars creator George Lucas denied this in a statement published shortly after Annakin's death.